 If you buy an investment property for $200,000 and pay $6,000 in eligible closing costs, your total cost basis is $206,000.

-To calculate the annual amount of depreciation on a property, you divide the cost basis by the property’s useful life.
+To calculate the annual amount of depreciation on a property, you’ll divide the cost basis by the property’s useful life.

-It would be nice if everything were that simple.
-Sadly, it isn’t.
-The reason is that in the first year you have the property, you can only claim depreciation for as long as it’s been in service.
-Therefore, if you start renting the property in May, you have to pretend that you started renting in the middle of the month.
+In the first year you have the property, you can only claim depreciation for as long as it has been in service.
+Therefore, if you start renting the property in May, you have to pretend you started renting in the middle of the month.

-The IRS has tables that are provided at the end of Publication 946.
+The IRS has tables that it provides at the end of Publication 946.
 Use the second chart in appendix A to determine which table will give you the percentage of depreciation to take in the first year.
-Since we’re using GDS on residential rental property with a mid month service assumption starting in May, you can take 2.273% depreciation in the first year.
+Since we’re using GDS on residential rental property with a mid-month service assumption starting in May, you can take 2.27% depreciation in the first year.